 As I wrote earlier, seeing the same price at different online stores and between online stores and bike shops is probably due to a combination of thin bike margins and rigid distribution agreements.

 While price is a major driver of online sales for most cycling products and almost every category of consumer goods these days, it isn’t the case for the range of known-brand, current year, road disc bikes built for enthusiast-level riders on my list.

-You can find new, prior year models at significant discounts (15-40%) both online and at bike shops.
-While it’s a bit of hit and miss, there are often more bikes to take a swing at online if you want to save some money this way.
+Before Covid-19, you could find new, prior year models at significant discounts (15-40%) both online and at bike shops.
+While it’s a bit of hit and miss these days for higher priced bikes, there are often more bikes to take a swing at online if you want to save some money this way.

 If the bike you are interested in hasn’t changed much other than the paint options from last year to this one, this can be a good way to go.
-However, with the road disc bike market expanding as fast as it is, there is a growing range of model options coming out each year, the technology is getting better (e.g. lighter frames), and de facto standards are coming through.
+However, with the growth in demand and additon of gravel bikes, there are a growing range of model options coming out each year, the technology is getting better (e.g. lighter and more aero frames), and de facto standards are coming through.

-Almost all model year 2020 bikes have flat-mount brake frames and 12mm TA forks.
+Almost all new bikes in the enthusiast range have disc brakes, use flat-mount (rather than post mount) calipers, and 12mm TA forks front and back.
 A good number of 2018 models and a few 2019 ones were still using post and flat mount frames and 15mm TA forks.

-We’re also seeing more of the complete Shimano Ultegra disc brake groupset and new SRAM Red and Force AXS on 2020 builds that weren’t available on earlier year models.
+We also see more of the complete Shimano Ultegra disc brake groupset and new SRAM Red and Force AXS on current builds that weren’t available on earlier year models.